 Current diapers look small.
-According to both Smith and Trachtenberg, another indication it’s time to move to the next size is if baby’s current diapers aren’t fully covering their entire diaper area and they seem extra snug around the belly.
+According to both Smith and Trachtenberg, another indication it’s time to move up is if baby’s current diaper size doesn’t fully cover their entire diaper area and they seem extra snug around the belly.

 How do you know when a diaper is too big?

 In what seems to be a cruel twist of fate, the major (and most frustrating) diaper mishap that indicates it’s time to go up a size in diapers is often the same sign baby needs something smaller: leakage.
 “Diapers that are too big can also leave you with more stool leaks and blowouts,” says Smith.
 “You also may see that there’s a lot of room between the diaper and your child’s legs, or that the diaper pulls up way too high above the belly button.”

 The good news, though?
 There’s no need to get rid of diapers that don’t quite fit yet.
 “Switch them out for a smaller size but hold on to them,” notes Smith.
 “Children wind up catching up to the next size sooner than parents think.”

 When should babies switch from Newborn to Size 1 diapers?

 Baby diaper sizes are dictated by a child’s growth as opposed to their age, which makes starting out in Size 1 diapers a possibility for some babies.
 However, there is a benefit to Newborn (NB) size diapers, if baby fits into them.
 “The majority of babies start off in Newborn size diapers, which are really convenient since there’s an umbilical cord cut-out,” notes Trachtenberg.
 “This makes it easier to keep the cord stump dry until it falls off.”